alexpearce/2048/README.md

 - `TwentyFortyEight.Game.Board`: Stores the board size and individual cell values, and encapsulates the business logic of how moves affect the board and whether a board is unsolvable.
 - `TwentyFortyEight.Game.Engine`: Operates on the full game state, including the board, number of turns, score, and whether the game has been won or lost.
-- `TwentyFortyEight.Game.Manager`: A `GenServer` which acts as a message bus between clients and the engine.
-It will shut down after several minutes of inactivity, saving the current game state to the database to allow subsequent restarts from where the game was left.
+- `TwentyFortyEight.Game.Manager`: A layer between an `Engine` and the database, providing persistence and retrieval of games.
 - `TwentyFortyEight.Game.Game`: Persistence schema for storing game state to the database.
+- `TwentyFortyEight.Game.ManagerServer`: A `GenServer` which passes messages between a `Manager` it holds and its own clients.
+It will shut down after several minutes of inactivity, triggering database persistence to allow subsequent restarts to pick up from where the game was left.

 Phoenix components are under the `TwentyFortyEightWeb` namespace.